 Green Time: The Relationship Between Nature, Personal Growth and Academic Success

 There’s a growing body of evidence that shows time spent in nature, otherwise known as green time, can lead to increased psychological, emotional, and physical well-being.
-According to the following study, participants who walked through nature had lower levels of blood flow to the parts of the brain associated with negative thought patterns.
+According to a USA Today study, participants who walked through nature had lower levels of blood flow to the parts of the brain associated with negative thought patterns.
 Participants shifted their attention away from stress and engaged with nature instead.

 “The idea of ‘green time’ is being able to conscientiously get kids into [nature] where they have some unstructured time,” said Nate McKelvie, instructional advisor at the MHS Environmental Center.
 “That’s what helps them grow as a whole person.”